MylesWritesCode/server-client/README.md

 This project will use a pre-existing backend and attempt to create the client-side frontend for users.
 In total, three servers will be running:
 1. MongoDB server
-2. Python3 pymongo server (API for DB)
+2. Python3 PyMongo server (API for DB)
 3. Angular server (client for frontend)

-# Server Instructions
+# Backend Instructions
 ### Requirements
 - Python3 (3.7.3 used in development)
+- PyMongo
-- pymongo
+- Bottle
 - MongoDB installed
 * * *
 The datastore server connects to MongoDB that is already filled with data.
 To